judering/judering.github.io/index.md

 Over the past few years I have been working on several projects and pieces.
 Some big and some small.
 Here is a breakdown of work in progress and work ready for performance:

  - Cello Suite for Martin Johnson.
 I just received a bursary from the Arts Council to write music in collaboration with cellist Martin Johnson so we will be working together on a number of ideas this year.
- - 4 songs - using 4 poems by Roderick Ford.
+ - 4 art songs - using 4 poems by Roderick Ford.
 Currently finishing the instrumental arrangements for these and will record and self release them this summer.
 Performances the follow.
  - SAY - 40 minute piece for 4 voices and electronics and based on a text by Michael Gallen.
 I have plans to finish and produce this by the end of 2017.
  - The Birthstar - Choir piece on a text by Laura Hyland.
 Ready to workshop and perform with a willing choir.
 Please contact me for more information.
  - Ave Maria - three-part choral piece written on a self-imposed residency in Rosslare.